What Can You Do With an Education Degree

 Training and development specialists design and implement instructional programs for companies' employees.
 Training and development managers, who oversee them, plan, coordinate, and direct these programs.
 Their goal is to improve workers' skills and knowledge and, in turn, performance.

-Most jobs require a bachelor's degree, but some employers will only consider candidates who have a master's degree.
+Most jobs require a bachelor's degree, but some employers will only hire candidates who have a master's degree.
 You may want to beef up your background by taking some business classes as well as courses in instructional design.

-While your training provides you with the ability to instruct others, you must have experience working with technology in the classroom.
+While your training provides you with the ability to instruct others, you must also have experience working with technology in the classroom.
 You will need to learn how to apply your skills as an educator to the development of technology-based educational programs.
-Look for certificate programs or master's and doctoral programs in instructional design.
+Look for certificate programs or master's degree and doctoral programs in instructional design.